-Experimental investigations show that large scatter appears in the vortex breakdown location (see Figure 4, taken from Reference [14]).
+Experimental investigations show that large scatter appears in the vortex breakdown location (see Fig. 4, taken from Ref.
+[16]).
+The dimensionless parameter $\Gamma/U{\infty}x$, where Γ is the circulation of the vortices, is related to the rate of increase of the circulation along the streamwise direction (or the rate at which vorticity is fed into the leading-edge vortex) for a conical flow.
 Geometric variations, tunnel wall effects, support interference, model deformations, Reynolds number, and measurement technique are all possible sources of the large scatter.
-A further difficulty is that the vortex breakdown location is highly unsteady, exhibiting oscillations in the streamwise direction [15].
+A further difficulty is that the vortex breakdown location is highly unsteady, exhibiting oscillations in the streamwise direction [25].
 These factors significantly affect the usefulness of the experimental data for aerodynamic analysis and design.

-It is generally accepted that for a large range of values, breakdown is little affected by Reynolds' number.
-Tunnel wall influences have been shown by CFD to have an influence on breakdown location [16] [17].
-It has also been shown that support structures can promote [18] or even delay [19] breakdown, though the actual influence is likely to be Reynolds number dependent.
-As such it is recommended that an experimental study be conducted in conjunction with a CFD study.
+It is generally accepted that for a large range of values, breakdown is little affected by Reynolds' number for slender delta wings.
+Tunnel wall influences have been shown by CFD to have an influence on breakdown location [2, 3].
+It has also been shown that support structures can promote [34] or even delay [1] breakdown, though the actual influence is likely to be Reynolds number dependent.
+As such it is recommended that an experimental study be conducted in conjunction with a CFD study to examine the effects associated with wind tunnel facilities.
 The experimental study should provide accurate flowfield information for realistic upstream and downstream boundary conditions (velocity and pressure profiles), as well as tunnel boundary layer growth data.
 Useful measurements would include (but are not limited to) wing surface and tunnel wall pressure distributions, and load and moment data for dynamic cases.
 Flowfield measurements of the vortices would also be required to compare core properties and locations.
 To obtain results with various model to tunnel ratios, ideally the tunnel geometry should be altered (with artificial walls), as opposed to changing model size.
 In this way support structure interference would be consistent.
 If this is not possible and the wing size must vary, the size of the support structure should be adjusted accordingly (for example sting diameter).
-A useful experimental study would be as follows:
+Measurements could be taken in a square tunnel for example (measuring data such as upstream and downstream pressure and velocity profiles, tunnel boundary layers, wall pressures at selected locations, surface pressure data and flowfield measurements), and using artificial walls (taking care with blockage considerations) reduce the tunnel width, and reduce the tunnel height.
+Loads and moments could also be taken for dynamics cases.
+Such experimental results could be used to validate a similar CFD study.
+These tests could also be conducted with and without supports (using magnetic bearing support systems or wire supports) for further validation.